SensehacK/dev-cheatsheet/git/github_Enterprise.md

 Location can be found in `actions-runner/_diag/` in your main home directory of your custom github runner.
 [Enable debug logging on github actions workflows](https://docs.github.com/en/actions/monitoring-and-troubleshooting-workflows/enabling-debug-logging)

+## Extension

+Had some issues with Github Pull Requests, Projects and issues popping up on my VS code left side bar.
+But after I signed out my own personal account it automatically asked me sign again with my work account github enterprise cloud.
+Voila it works splendid just like VS code on web.
+Glorious
+If you're reviewing a PR you can just press `.` to simulate like a terminal bash/zsh command of `code .` in the current path to open up the PR or project branch in VS code.
+Pretty nice for reviewing spec or web PRs when there's no requirement of specific language intellisense for swift | xcode or other dependency.